Retain7/Wimbledon_2026/README.md

 - Adding probability calibration and report a reliability diagram before/after.
 - Adding a logistic regression baseline and a gradient-boosted tree (XGBoost/LightGBM) comparison to substantiate the random forest choice with evidence rather than assertion.
 - Extending `resimulate.py` into an actual trading signal against Kalshi and/or sportsbook markets, sizing positions off the model-vs-market edge rather than just reporting probabilities.
 From this, I'd want to see which trades succeed and fail, and train a model based off that new knowledge.
+- Breaking the backtest down by round and by seed-tier (favorite vs. underdog matches) to see whether the model's 0.046 log-loss gap to market is concentrated in specific spots (e.g., unseeded/qualifier upsets) rather than spread evenly — that would be a much stronger case for a trading edge than the aggregate number alone.

 ## Acknowledgments